bbrtj/btcpaywall/README.md

 #### Can't redeem my coins!

-If you can't see your coins in a HD wallet after entering your passphrase, see [This issue](https://github.com/brtastic/btcpaywall/issues/4)
+If you can't see your coins in a HD wallet after entering your passphrase, use the `withdraw` command described above.
+In case of problems, see the discussion in [This issue](https://github.com/brtastic/btcpaywall/issues/4)